If you’re one of the two billion-plus people with an Android smartphone, you need to be using a VPN.

 Don’t forget, you can also use these VPNs on Microsoft Windows, Apple MacOS, and iOS devices.

 But before we jump into our in-depth look of the best VPNs for Android, here’s a sneak peek of the top three:

 The Most Important Factors We Look for in a VPN for Android

-- Well-designed and easy to use Android apps
+- Easy to use Android VPN apps

-- Reliable and fast speeds
+- Reliable & fast VPN speeds

 Wondering why you should trust our reviews?
 Take a look at How We Test VPNs

 See More Information on the 5 Best VPN Apps for Android